ying-tang/help-documentation/_horizon/Making_Snapshots_in_Horizon.md

-+---
+---
-+layout: page
+layout: page
-+title: Using Horizon for Snapshots
+title: Using Horizon for Snapshots
-+author: Leslie Lundquist
+author: Leslie Lundquist
-+dateAdded: December 12, 2016
+dateAdded: December 12, 2016
-+tags: [Horizon, snapshots, OpenStack, Cinder, image] +featured: true
+tags: [Horizon, snapshots, OpenStack, Cinder, image]
+featured: true
-+weight: 4
+weight: 4
-+---
+---

-When running both 3.0 and 3.1 release using Horizon, snapshotting behavior can be confusing.
+When running either the 3.0 or 3.1 release using Horizon, snapshotting behavior can be confusing.

 Here’s why: